solosage1/anyprice-oracle/EIP.md

 * **Oracle Manipulation:** This risk primarily concerns scenarios where data can be injected or altered by non-canonical actors (e.g., via a compromised fast-path relayer or a malicious signer quorum in a hypothetical future extension or a non-OP-Stack implementation).
 Mitigation for such scenarios would typically involve: requiring multiple independent signers (quorum) for fast updates, using a challenge period where conflicting proof can overwrite false data, and aligning incentives by slashing or economic security (like a bond posted by relayers that is slashed on bad data).
 Additionally, limiting the scope (e.g., cap how far the data can deviate) can help catch anomalies.
-For ERC-76xx Version 1.0 on OP-Stack chains, this risk is significantly minimized as data integrity relies on the security of the L1 source and the canonical Bedrock CXM; manipulation would require compromising L1 itself or the Bedrock bridge contracts.
+For ERC-76xx Version 1.0 on OP-Stack chains using SIM or Bedrock CXM, this risk is significantly minimized as data integrity relies on the security of the source chain and the respective messenger; manipulation would require compromising the source L1/L2 itself or the messenger contracts.
 * **Replay Attacks:** A valid data message on one chain could be replayed on another chain, or the same message applied twice, if not uniquely identified.
 Mitigation: Use chainId and nonce in the message.
   Each update ID should be unique (perhaps a combination of source chain, sequence number, and feed ID).